NicoBiernat/theodolite/README.md

 ## Theodolite Benchmarks

 Theodolite contains 4 application benchmarks, which are based on typical use cases for stream processing within microservices.
 For each benchmark, a corresponding workload generator is provided.
-Currently, this repository provides benchmark implementations for Kafka Streams.
+This fork provides benchmark implementations for Apache Flink.
+The upstream repository provides benchmark implementations for Kafka Streams.

 ## Theodolite Execution Framework